jreisinger/notes/content/posts/perl-one-liners.md

 tags: [perl, sysadmin]
 ---

 I think Perl one liners are super useful.
-Even Kubernetes people like them to their [jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#running-an-example-job) :-).
+Even Kubernetes people like them to do their [jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#running-an-example-job) :-).
 They are small Perl programs that are run directly from a command line (ex. on Unix/Linux, Cygwin).
 For a deeper dive see [Famous Perl One-Liners Explained](http://www.catonmat.net/blog/perl-one-liners-explained-part-one/).
 If you want a book have a look at [Minimal Perl for UNIX and Linux People](http://www.amazon.com/Minimal-Perl-UNIX-Linux-People/dp/1932394508/ref=sr_1_1?ie=UTF8&qid=1358096838&sr=8-1&keywords=minimal+perl+for+unix).

 ## Perl command line switches